lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 pm2 save
 ```

-###### Time to see something working
+##### Time to see it working

 Let's plug the USB dongle into the production server and open two terminal windows.

-First one to show all mqtt messages published on the server:
+First one to show all MQTT messages published on the server:
 ```
 mosquitto_sub -h SERVER_IP -v -t '#'

 ```

-Second to send the commans.
+Second to send the commands.
 Start with requesting the gateway information to make sure the USB dongle was found:
 ```
 mosquitto_pub -h SERVER_IP -t gateway/all/info/get -n
 ```